PGY1 pharmacy residency program

 Leadership and management - required

-This is a longitudinal rotation throughout the year consisting of two distinct activities.
+This is a longitudinal rotation throughout the year.

 The residents will participate in bimonthly (every two month) leadership discussions regarding pharmacy management.
 Leadership topics may include leadership philosophy, LEAN, staff management, effective communication, pharmacy budget, accreditations, and more.

-Residents will also be assigned a committee and actively participate in meetings.
-Residents will independently complete project/tasks for their committees which may include preparing records and reports, presenting oral and written reports, and developing and completing pharmacy administration projects.
+Residents may also participate in committee meetings as applicable to their current rotations.
+Residents will independently complete project/tasks as assigned which may include preparing records and reports, presenting oral and written reports, and developing and completing pharmacy administration projects.

 Research/quality improvement - required